MarieFlechon/EXIA-DotNet-EasySave/README.md

     ```sh
     EasySave/EasySave.exe
     ```
-4. If you need it, tou can launch PanelAdmin.exe (you can also click on it):
+4. If you need it, you can launch PanelAdmin.exe (you can also click on it):
     ```sh
     PanelAdmin/PanelAdmin.exe
     ```

 ---
-## EasySave v3.0 - Visual:
+## EasySave v3.0 - Visual
 <p align="center">
   <img src="https://i.ibb.co/jvbg1h7/Easy-Save-Visual.png" alt="EasySave Visual" width="600">
 </p>